 The tendency to have low introspection combined with an exaggerated sense of superiority may leave them unable to see the situation in a way that doesn’t fit their worldview.

-As a result, they may “play the victim” in some scenarios.
+As a result, they may “play the victim role” in some scenarios.

-A few reasons to play this role may be directly connected to the symptoms of NPD:
+Why a narcissist plays the victim may be directly connected to some of the symptoms of NPD:

 - sense of entitlement